Have you ever heard of

 I have to tell you something.
 This title is a misspelled.
 This government agency is called Environment Canada, with an extra "n".
 Other common spelling errors I’ve seen include envirorment canada weather, enviorment canada weather and enviornment canada weather.

-Canada is a very large country and a single government body handling the meteorology for the entire area while producing maps and forecasts for all areas would probably function best if the country were divided into practical segments for individual analysis.
+Canada is a very large country and a single government body handling the meteorology for the entire area while producing maps and forecasts for all areas would probably function best if the country were divided into practical segments for individual servicing.

 Then the pieces could be integrated at the final level to make a whole picture, a bit map.